DIEP flap: Overview

 The DIEP flap reconstruction procedure is similar to the muscle-sparing free TRAM flap procedure, but it only requires the removal of skin and fat.
 Unlike in the TRAM procedure, however, no muscle is sacrificed.
 The DIEP flap—like the TRAM flap—requires an incision into the abdominal (rectus) muscle, as the blood vessels, or perforators, required to keep the tissue alive lie just beneath or within this muscle.
 Therefore, a small incision is made in the abdominal muscle in order to access the vessels.

 After the skin, tissues and perforators (collectively known as the "flap") have been dissected, the flap is transplanted and connected to the patient's chest using microsurgery.
 The plastic surgeon then shapes the flap to create the new breast.
 As no abdominal muscle is removed or transferred to the breast, patients typically see a lower risk of losing abdominal muscle strength and may experience a faster recovery compared to TRAM flap patients.
 Studies comparing abdominal results with the muscle-sparing free TRAM and the DIEP show that abdominal wall hernias occur less frequently in DIEP patients, although the abdominal wall bulge rates are similar for both procedures.

-Many women who undergo this form of reconstruction enjoy the added benefit of a flatter abdomen, with results that mimic a “tummy tuck” procedure.
+Many women who undergo this form of reconstruction enjoy the added benefit of a flatter abdomen with results that mimic a “tummy tuck” procedure.
 However, one risk of these procedures is the potential denervation of the abdominal musculature following the DIEP dissection.
-In addition, as with all types of breast reconstruction, two or three stages performed a few months apart are often required to complete the reconstruction process and to obtain the best cosmetic result.
+The initial DIEP flap reconstruction takes an average of six to eight hours, however surgeries lasting 16 hours or even longer are not unheard of.

 DIEP flap breast reconstruction is typically performed by the Plastic Surgery team (rather than the Breast Surgery team) so is only available in centres with Plastic Surgery support.
 It is a more complicated operation than other autologous or alloplastic options, but provides significantly better cosmetic results, which means better psychological outcomes and with a lower risk of reconstruction failure.
 Recent advances in preoperative imaging of the blood vessels in the abdomen (using CT or MRI scans), operative time and complication rates can be reduced in DIEP flap breast reconstruction.

-In non medical terms
+In non-medical terms

-DIEP flap surgery is a breast reconstruction after a mastectomy of a single or both breasts by using natural fat from the patient's own body.
+DIEP flap surgery is a type of breast reconstruction after a mastectomy of a single or both breasts by using abdominal fat, skin, and blood vessels from the patient's own body.

 Natural breast tissue

-Natural fat tissue is harvested from the belly and used to replace the malignant breast tissue.
+Natural fat tissue is harvested from the belly and used to replace the breast tissue removed during mastectomy.
 The breast will also gain weight and lose weight in line with the rest of the body so that both breasts will retain symmetry of size.
-Usually there is no long term follow up surgery required in the future as may be the case with silicone implants, however patients may require a longer hospital stay at the time of the operation to monitor the flap in the immediate post-operative phase where those receiving implants can sometimes be done as a day case.
+Usually there is no long term follow-up surgery required in the future as may be the case with silicone implants, however patients may require a longer hospital stay at the time of the operation to monitor the flap in the immediate post-operative phase where those receiving implants can sometimes be done as a day case.